Decompositions of high-frequency Helmholtz solutions via functional calculus, and application to the finite element method: Introduction

-The paper \cite{LaSpWu:20a} obtained the analogous decomposition to that in \cite{MeSa:10} for the Helmholtz problem in $\Rea^d$ but now for the variable-coefficient Helmholtz equation \eqref{eq:Helmholtzvar} with $A$ and $c \in C^\infty$.
+The paper \cite{LaSpWu:22} obtained the analogous decomposition to that in \cite{MeSa:10} for the Helmholtz problem in $\Rea^d$ but now for the variable-coefficient Helmholtz equation \eqref{eq:Helmholtzvar} with $A$ and $c \in C^\infty$.
 This result was obtained again using frequency cut-offs (as in \cite{MeSa:10}) but now applying them to the solution $u$ as opposed to the data $f$.
-Any cut-off function that is zero for $|\zeta|\geq Ck$ is a cutoff to a compactly supported set in phase space, and hence enjoys analytic estimates.
-The main difficulty in \cite{LaSpWu:20a}, therefore, was in showing that the high-frequency component $\uhigh$ satisfies a bound with one power of $k$ improvement over the bound satisfied by $u$.
-This was achieved by choosing the cut-off so that the (scaled) Helmholtz operator $k^{-2}\nabla\cdot A \nabla + c^{-2}$ is \emph{semiclassically elliptic} on the support of the high-frequency cut-off.
-Then, choosing the cut-off function to be smooth (as opposed to discontinuous, as in \eqref{eq:MScutoff}) allowed \cite{LaSpWu:20a} to use basic facts about the ``nice'' behaviour of elliptic semiclassical pseudodifferential operators (namely, they are invertible up to a small error) to prove the required bound on $\uhigh$.
+Any cut-off function that is zero for $|\zeta|\geq Ck$ is a cutoff to a compactly-supported set in phase space, and hence enjoys analytic estimates.
+The main difficulty in \cite{LaSpWu:22}, therefore, was in showing that the high-frequency component $\uhigh$ satisfies a bound with one power of $k$ improvement over the bound satisfied by $u$.
+This was achieved by choosing the cut-off so that the (scaled) Helmholtz operator $k^{-2}\nabla\cdot (A \nabla) + c^{-2}$ is \emph{semiclassically elliptic} on the support of the high-frequency cut-off.
+Then, choosing the cut-off function to be smooth (as opposed to discontinuous, as in \eqref{eq:MScutoff}) allowed \cite{LaSpWu:22} to use basic facts about the ``nice'' behaviour of elliptic semiclassical pseudodifferential operators (namely, they are invertible up to a small error) to prove the required bound on $\uhigh$.
+The expository paper \cite{Sp:22} shows that, when $A= I$ and $c=1$, the arguments in \cite{LaSpWu:22} involving pseudodifferential operators reduce to using the Fourier transform, and in this case a frequency cut-off of the form \eqref{eq:MScutoff} can be used.

 \paragraph{The frequency decomposition achieved in Theorem \ref{thm:mainbb}.}